EvertLagerberg/Dual-Analog-Stick-Controller-for-Unity/README.md

   1. Solder each thumbstick to a break out board. [ Instructions ](https://www.sparkfun.com/tutorials/272).
   2. Connect the thumbssticks to the arduino according to [ WireDiagram ](WiringDiagram.png).
   3. Flash the Arduino with the [DoubleAnalogSticksToSerial.ino](DoubleAnalogSticksToSerial.ino) sketch in this repository.
-  4. In the Arduino IDE, go to "Tools > Serial Monitor".
+  4. In the Arduino IDE, go to 'Tools > Serial Monitor'.
 If you have done all the previous steps correctly,you should now be able to see the input values of the thumbsticks that are sent to the serial port.

 Set up in Unity

   5. Open you scene in Unity and make sure you have a First Person Controller in the scene.
   6. Import [MoveScript.cs](MoveScript.cs) from this repository to your scene and drag it to your First Person Controller–object.
+  7. Make sure that the Mouse Look Script of both the First Person Controller and it's Main Camera are set to Axis: 'Mouse X'
-  7. Press play to start using your home made controller in Unity!
+  8. Press play to start using your home made controller in Unity!

 Thank you!
 Evert Lagerberg